 Saving has never been my strong suit, mainly because I have always thought I don’t earn enough to even save and my spare money usually got spent on gifts for other people!
-So when we made the decision we were going travelling and we plucked the £10,000 each figure out the air… we had something to aim for.
-This meant serious cut backs and I hope to explain in some kind of organised way how we cut back and made more money in the run up to our Round the World Trip.
+So when we made the decision we were going travelling, we asked for advise on budgeting.
+STA recommended budgeting for £1000 a month each on average.
+So with this in mind, and 6 months of travelling plus wanting to purchase a car on arrival in Australia we aimed for £10,000 each.
+This meant serious cut backs and I hope to explain in some kind of organised fashion how we cut back and made more money in the run up to our Round the World Trip.

 Firstly, I would start with figuring out what big items you can sell.
 You’re not going to need your car while you are travelling the world.
 It’s best to work out how much a similar car, with similar mileage and condition is selling for on AutoTrader for a good estimate.
 Minus this chunk of money off your total and you will know what you have left to find (£7500 in my case).